Henry's Farmers Market

-Henry's Farmers Market (also known as Boney’s Market and Henry's) was a grocery retailer headquartered in La Mesa, California.
-In 2011, it started becoming part of the Sprouts Farmers Market chain, with a full acquisition taking place by mid-2013.
+Henry's Farmers Market (also known as Boney’s Market and Henry's) was a natural-foods grocery retailer headquartered in La Mesa, California.

 History

 Henry’s Farmers Market was an operator of natural-foods stores.
 The company was established in 1943 when Henry Boney and his family opened a fruit stand on a street corner in San Diego, beginning with a truckload of peaches.
-During the next few decades, the fruit-stand business expanded into a chain of grocery stores.
+Over the following decades, the fruit-stand business expanded into a chain of grocery stores.

+Mergers and acquisitions

 The Henry's chain included 23 stores in Southern California and one in Northern California in 1999, when it was acquired by Wild Oats Markets.
-After the buyout, the Boney family developed the Arizona-based Sprouts; the first store opened in Chandler, Arizona, in 2002.
+After the buyout, the Boney family developed the Arizona-based Sprouts Farmers Market; the first store opened in Chandler, Arizona, in 2002.

 Following a merger in August 2007, Wild Oats—including the Henry's Farmers Market locations—was acquired by Whole Foods Market.